-Validating your antibodies, i.e. confirming that an antibody recognizes your protein of interest with low cross-reactivity to other targets, is critical for ensuring consistent, reproducible results.
-Validation is frequently required before submission to a journal, but not everyone takes the time to validate.
-Or many of us assume that because we validated the antibody for immunopreciptation, we don’t need to validate it for western blotting.
-However, binding is highly dependent on experimental conditions, so it’s important to validate antibodies in similar conditions to those in your protocol.
+Validating your antibodies is the process of confirming an antibody recognizes your protein of interest with low cross-reactivity to other targets.
+Validating antibodies is critical for ensuring consistent, reproducible results for Western blotting.
+It is frequently required before submission to a journal, is a step that is sometimes overlooked and skipped.
+We might even assume because we validated the antibody for immunopreciptation, we don’t need to validate it forWestern blotting.
+However, this is far from the truth!
+Binding is highly dependent on experimental conditions, which is why it’s important to validate antibodies in similar conditions to those in your protocol.

 Independent antibody strategies